DmitryGubanov/budget-macros/README.md

 Script for picking the cheapest combination of foods given a set of macronutrient requirements and a database of foods with nutritional and pricing info.

 This is sort of a 'multidimensional unbounded knapsack problem' variant, in that items can be repeated indefinitely and there are several requirements to be met - not just one.
+This type of problem is NP-hard.

 budget-calc.py contains code for a lot of different implementations for the solution, but there are three implementations of note: top-down brute force, top-down dynamic programming, and bottom-up dynamic programming.
-I was surprised to find that, with reasonable inputs, brute force actually outperforms the dynamic programming solutions.
-That's not necessarily a bad thing, considering a human diet doesn't consist of many foods (for a computer), so all the combinations that satisfy the requirements isn't really that many combinations.
-I go into more detail in the next section.

-# Notes on performance

-After some testing, I've concluded that a top-down brute force algorithm is actually best for performance for calculating a diet satisfying all requirements.
-If the numbers were truly random, this might not be the case; but I believe - due to the distribution in the numbers representing food nutrition - brute force does not actually end up calculating overlapping problems, rendering a dynamic programming solution pointless.

-I've tried a top-down dynamic programming solution, but as I mentioned, brute force doesn't solve overlapping problems in this case.
-As a result, the data structures maintained for dynamic programming add run time on top of the brute force run time.

-I've also tried a bottom-up dynamic programming solution.
-However, this consistently runs in O(Ccfpn) time.
-Where C is the calorie goal, c is the carbs goal, f is fat goal, p is protein goal, and n is number of foods in the database.
-The average diet requirements with 10 different foods puts this number at around 100 billion.
-Most tests I've ran in brute force only took ~300,000 steps at most.

-Furthermore, with stricter diets (low carb or low fat, for example), a lot of paths of the permutation tree created by brute force recursion end up being cut short due to a lot of foods violating those strict restrictions.
-This gives an even bigger edge to brute force in these cases.

-If the food database was more granular (instead of foods being something like 200 cal/30 carbs/10 protein/4 fat they were more like 2 cal/0.3 carbs/0.1 protein/0.04 fat) the integer solutions would have overlaps and dynamic programming would be more effective relative to brute force.
-However, rounding errors would be introduced with integer solutions.
-With floats, the data structure needed to maintain all solutions would be ridiculously complex and would again be the bottleneck.
+For a relatively normal diet (1500-2500 calories) and a small set of foods (~7 foods), a top down brute force solution performs best.
+However, once you increase the requirements or the set of foods, the dynamic programming solutions start to outperform the brute force solution.
+I go into more detail in the performance section.

 # Sample commands and output